abstract drawing of additive rhythm

 Building Better Subdivision Skills

-Developing subdivision skills is crucial for any musician, and the additive approach enhances this ability by teaching students to recognize smaller rhythmic groupings within a measure.
+Subdivision—the ability to divide beats into smaller units—is a vital skill for musicians.
+The additive approach enhances this by teaching students to recognize and play smaller groupings within a measure.

 Supporting Polyrhythms and Cross-Rhythms